ui5-community/babel-plugin-transform-modules-ui5/README.md

 + Allows for IIFE files that don't get wrapped
 + Decorator support to set extend name

+## Limitations / Not Supported

++ Named imports are not supported (let me know if this is needed and I'll see what I can do)
++ Named exports are not supported at the moment but I plan to support using either named or default.

 ### Plugin Scope

 This does transforms only the UI5 relevant things.
 It does not transform everything to ES5 (for example it does not transform const/let to var).
 This makes it easier to use `babel-preset-env` to determine how to transform everything else.